 - The records have to be in English or ready to be effectively changed over to English.

 How can a business keep records?

-The ATO always advises the business to store and prepare their record in electronic form.
+The ATO always advises the business to store and prepare their records in electronic form.
 Because of the continuous trends emerging and new policies regarding taxes, keeping records electronically makes processes less complex for businesses.
 Also, using electronic tools for bookkeeping purposes can save time and money.